|

 with some warm water.
 If it is too moist, not enough

-manually turn on any of the fans if so equipped and make
+manually turning on any of the fans, if so equipped, and making

 sure you have the overflow drain attached.
 It is